 It was a balmy Saturday afternoon in the late summer of 1968.
 Sikha and I were sitting on the concrete steps of our modest apartment building in West Lafayette, Indiana, enjoying the warm but gentle breeze and waiting for Bimal-da, Lily-di and their four year old daughter, Pia.
 Sikha was dressed in a red nylon sari with an abstract pattern, with her long, thick hair done in a braid, a red dot on her forehead and sindoor on the parting of her hair.
 We had gotten married in India earlier that summer, and she had been in the US for only about two weeks.
 She was getting used to her new surroundings, making new friends, and enjoying the idea of building her own nest in a new country.
 We did not have much to build the nest with but that was not really important to her or me.
 We were in love, we were together, and that’s all that mattered.

 I had arrived as a graduate student in the winter of 1967, and by the time Sikha joined me, I had mastered the rudiments of American college life and had settled down into a rhythmic routine.
-The university was huge, with over 30,000 students in the West Lafayette campus alone, 3000 or so being in the graduate school.
+The university was huge, with over 25,000 students in the West Lafayette campus alone, 3000 or so being in the graduate school.
 Some 800 foreign students were enrolled in the university, mostly for master’s and PhD degrees in sciences and engineering.
 Indian students numbered about 200 while the number of Taiwanese students was slightly larger, around 220 (there were no students from mainland China at that time).
-There were at least thirty Indian professors on the faculty, many in the rank of “Distinguished Professors”.
+There were at least twenty Indian professors on the faculty, some in the rank of “Distinguished Professors”.
 The “Bengali group” consisted of eight graduate students and four post-doctoral research fellows.
 Including the wives of the married post-docs, the Bengali community had seventeen members. -- As a graduate student, my typical day consisted of running to classes in various buildings, spending time in the departmental library, eating in the one of the many university dining halls, doing research in my lab, grading papers as a teaching assistant, and cooking and eating dinner in the evening with a group of Indian students in the apartment building where I lived at that time.
 When Sikha arrived, I was happy to share with her all the knowledge I had acquired about Indian student life in small-town America, from prices of various goods and services to how to cook rice, daal, dimer dalna, chicken curry and a couple of simple vegetable dishes.
 And I told her about Halloween, homecoming, thanksgiving – and about the Indiana winter, the one topic that caught her imagination most.

 We were waiting for Bimal-da and Lily-di because they were going to take us to Kroger, the nearest big supermarket.
 We didn’t have a car nor did we know how to drive.
 In my earlier days as a bachelor, I lived in an apartment building that was within walking distance to a grocery store, and being single, my weekly needs could be packed into one or two bags that I could carry myself.
 Now with the love nest of two people, our needs had escalated, and we were grateful to Bimal-da and his wife for offering us to drive us to Kroger every Saturday for our weekly shopping.

 We kept waiting for Bimal-da’s blue Pontiac to turn the corner and come into view -- with the passenger side window rolled down and an overly enthusiastic Lily-di almost hanging out of the window and happily waving at us, with her usual greeting: “Aijey, Kemon achho tomra?”
 But an hour went by and no familiar Pontiac came into view.
 Sikha went inside and called Bimal-da’s home.
 No luck.
 Another half an hour went by and then another.
-Cell phones had not even been imagined at that time, and contacting people on the road were virtually impossible. – As we waited, the Sun went on its pre-planned trajectory and shadows began to get longer.
+Cell phones had not even been imagined at that time, and contacting people on the road was virtually impossible. – As we waited, the Sun went on its pre-planned trajectory and shadows began to get longer.
 Finally, over two hours late, Bimal-da and Lily-di arrived, their vehicle belching copious amounts of black fumes and making a loud racket.
 Lily-di got out without her usual effervescence, and Bimal-da had a drawn face, clearly upset about something.
 Pia, always playful and bubbly, also emerged from the car, sulking, apparently reacting to some admonition from her parents.
 No seat belts were required those days, so Pia did not need anybody’s help to jump out of the car.